abs-tudelft/sbd/src/introduction/index.md

 It turns out that we can achieve all the learning objectives of the course by attempting to answer this question and some variants on it.
-To this end, we limit ourselves to a context where we can only use the [OpenStreetMap] and [ASTER Global Digital Elevation Map] datasets, together with various industry-standard frameworks and tools, such as the [Scala programming language] to write our programs, [Apache Spark] to process batches of data, [Apache Kafka] to process streaming data, and the [Amazon Web Services]
+To this end, we limit ourselves to a context where we can only use the [OpenStreetMap] and [ALOS Global Digital Surface Model] datasets, together with various industry-standard frameworks and tools, such as the [Scala programming language] to write our programs, [Apache Spark] to process batches of data, [Apache Kafka] to process streaming data, and the [Amazon Web Services]